rystrauss/boids/README.md

 ![Simulation Example](assets/simulation_example.png)

+## Implementation Details

+This implementation uses a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) to increase efficiency.
+A k-d tree partitions the boids in space so that when each boid is updated, we only consider the nearby boids rather than iterating over all boids and incurring an O(n<sup>2</sup>) cost.

 ## Usage

 This project depends on [SFML][2], which must be installed first.
 On MacOS, this can be done with `brew install sfml`.